CMakePP/CMaize/docs/src/getting_started/using_cmaize_as_build_system/gnu_like_project.rst

 ^^^^^^^^^^

 First we must start with the basics.
-We need to declare the minimum required version of CMake, the name and version of the project, and the C++ standard of the project.
+We need to declare the minimum required version of CMake, the name and version of the project, the language of the project, and the C++ standard of the project.

 .. code-block:: cmake